-Features Deprecated for Denodo Platform 8.0¶
+Features Deprecated in Denodo Platform 8.0¶

 This page lists the features that are currently deprecated in the Denodo Platform 8.0, including the Solution Manager.